April 1, 2025

 Think about ease of use for you or your team since the software will greatly impact your workflow.
 You want to upload your video and start editing quickly.

 Some platforms work for beginners, while others are designed for pro-level users.
-Test different slow motion apps to get a sense of their functionality and flexibility.
+Test different slow motion apps to get a sense of their functionality and flexibility with both slow and fast motion capabilities.

 If you're a budding filmmaker, pick an app like Descript.
 It doesn't have a steep learning curve and offers a simple, intuitive editor for quickly creating and editing your videos.